sasindipeiris/Computer_Vision_Projects/Image Matching Challenge/README.md

 # Key Specialities

-Here’s a **point-form summary** of the **specialties and strengths** of your Image Matching Challenge notebook pipeline:

----

-###  Key Specialties of the Image Matching Challenge Notebook

 * **Hybrid Matching Strategy**

   * Combines *global descriptors* (DINOv2) for shortlist selection with *local keypoint detection* (ALIKED) and *learned matching* (LightGlue).